jshiohaha/k-means-clustering/README.md

 If your default version of Python is `Python 2.x`, you will need to specify `python3` on the command line.
 Otherwise, running `python` will default to `Python 3.x`.

 ### Extra Program Functions
-A number of additional functions were written to assist in the plotting of runtime and goodness of this algorithm's implementation.
-None are directly called by the current program
+A number of additional functions were written to assist in the plotting and printing this algorithm's results.
+However, none are directly called by the current `main()` method in `generateKClusters.py`.

 ### Implementation Assumptions

 • Assume that all the attributes are continuous variables.

 • Your program must allow the number of clusters (k) to be specified as input.

 • Your program must allow the epsilon (change in the sum of the distances from the cluster centers) to be specified as input.

 • Your program must allow the number of iterations to be specified as input.

 ### Terminating Conditions
 The program will stop if either of the following conditions hold: